SchusterLab/quantum-optimal-control/README.md

  **draw:** a list including the indices and names for the states to include in drawing state occupation.
 Ex: states_draw_list = [0,1,mode_state_num,mode_state_num+1,mode_state_num**2] states_draw_names = ['g00','g01','g10','g11','e00'] and  draw = [states_draw_list,states_draw_names]
  default value is to draw states with indices 0-3

- **forbidden:** a list of integer indices indicating the states to penalize

  **show_plots:** a boolean (default is True) toggling between progress bar and graphs